Bipolar Disorder Treatment in Wellesley, MA

 Bipolar disorder (also known as manic-depressive illness or manic depression) is a mental disease that causes rapidly changing levels in your mood, energy, and activity as well as your ability to focus and carry out typical daily activities.

 With proper treatment your bipolar disorder can be managed so that you can get back to living your best life!
 Since 1994, our team of highly-trained independently licensed psychiatrists, psychologists, licensed psychotherapists, and psychiatric nurse practitioners are dedicated to providing patients with patient-centered, convenient, and affordable care.
-Our affiliated clinicians offer both in-person services at our offices in Wellesley, Long Meadow, and Arlington, MA and services via telehealth.
-If you suspect that you are experiencing symptoms of bipolar disorder, please contact our offices at (781) 431-1177 ext.
-210. and schedule an appointment today!
+Our affiliated clinicians offer both in-person services at our offices in Wellesley, Longmeadow, Weymouth and Arlington, MA and services via telehealth.
+If you suspect that you are experiencing symptoms of bipolar disorder, please contact our offices at (781) 431-1177. and schedule an appointment today!

 Types of Bipolar Disorders